Are you using empathy in your marketing?

 So in our rush to obtain leads, drive opportunities, and move the sales needle, it’s easy to forget that we need to address our customers’ emotional needs (fears, hopes, wants, and aspirations).

-In fact, Damasio made this groundbreaking discovery: when emotions are impaired, so is decision-making.
+Damasio concluded from his findings that when emotions are impaired, so is decision-making.*

 What does this mean?

-We need to go beyond rational-logic-based sales and marketing to understand how our customers feel.
-It’s about their experience.
+We must go beyond rational-logic-based sales and marketing to understand how our customers feel.

 The gap between customers and us

-Our customers aren’t saying, “We need solutions.”
-Instead, they’re saying, “We need to solve a problem.”
-So what would happen if you focused on helping them do just that?
+Our customers aren’t saying, “We need your solutions.”
+Instead, they’re saying, “We need to solve our problem.”
+So, what would happen if you focused on helping them do just that?

 I’ve learned you can’t answer “how can I help” unless you know precisely what your customers want.

-According to the CMO Council, “Only 20% of marketers can predict the next best action for their customers.”
+The CMO Council states, “Only 20% of marketers can predict the next best action for their customers.”